 It will surprise you how much you can get in there.
 It is the perfect storage solution for deep and large pantries.

 8. Can Organizers & DIY Magazine Racks

-The best way to organize cans in a pantry I have found is to store them in a clear container or a tiered can food organizer.
+A great way to increase pantry space and keep cans organized is to use a tiered can food organizer.
 This tiered food organizer is perfect for deep selves.

 9. Lazy Susan

 Get a lazy Susan (a rotating plate) for the deep corners of your cabinets where it is hard to reach.
 It rotates to ensure you can reach everything on that corner, even the smallest items.

 You can use it for what it was intended in the first place: in the middle of the table to share food with others.